raynaythegreat/clipz/README.md

 ## How to Use

 1. **Enter Video URL**: Paste any video URL from YouTube, TikTok, Instagram, etc.
-2. **Analyze**: Click "Analyze Video" to extract video information
+2. **AI Analysis**: The system analyzes viral patterns from trending content
-3. **Generate Clips**: The AI will automatically identify viral moments with smart captions
+3. **Generate Viral Clips**: AI creates clips based on viral patterns and scoring
-4. **Preview Clips**: Click the play button to preview each clip
+4. **Review Viral Scores**: Each clip shows viral potential score and pattern type
-5. **Copy Captions**: Click the copy button to copy captions for easy pasting
+5. **Preview & Copy**: Preview clips and copy optimized captions
-6. **Download/Upload**: Download clips (caption auto-copied) or upload to social media
+6. **Download/Upload**: Download high-scoring clips or upload to social media

 ## Supported Platforms